-Likelihood Definitions Likelihood Rare Unlikely Possible Likely Almost Certain Description The risk may occur but only in exceptional circumstances. t only in occur at some occur at some pro al time. in The risk will probably occur in most circumstances.
+Likelihood Definitions Likelihood ood Rare Unlikely Possible Li Likely Almost Certain Description The risk may occur but only in exceptional circumstances.
+The risk could occur at some time.
+The risk should occur at some time.
+The risk will probably occur in most circumstances.
 The risk is expected to occur in most circumstances.
-Frequency The risk is expected to occur at least once in fifteen- twenty years. t expected to occur expected to occur The risk is expected to occur at least once per year.
+Frequency The risk is expected to occur at least once in fifteentwenty years. ' • The risk is expected to occur at least once per year.
 The risk is expected to occur more than once per year.

 Impact Definitions Impact Insignificant Minor Moderate Major Catastrophic Financial Impact Less than \$5000 \$5000-\$40,000 \$40,000- \$150,000- \$1 Greater than \$1 loss \$150,000 loss million loss million loss WHS No injuries First Aid Medical Treatment Permanent Death Treatment Disablement Reputation Low impact, Low impact, low Moderate impact, Damage to Irreversible and External low profile, no profile, low media moderate reputation, public damage to Partnerships complaints. attention, media embarrassment, reputation, very possible attention, high media high level of public complaints. public attention, several embarrassment, complaints. public complaints, very high media complaints. third party legal attention, many action. public complaints.
 Operation/ Minimal impact, Minor impact, Some business Some of the Most business Service Disruption business easily dealt with, objectives major business objectives cannot continues as business affected. objectives cannot be achieved. usual. continues as Business be achieved.
 Business cannot usual. continues as Business continues operate. usual with minor but not at optimal operational level. changes.
-Environmental Minor effect on Moderate, short Serious medium Very serious, Catastrophic Impact the environment. term effect on environmenta long term irreversible the l effect. environmental environmental environment impairment harm on but not of ecosystem ecosystem affecting function. functions. ecosystem function.
+Environmental Minor effect on Moderate, short Serious medium Very serious, Catastrophic Impact the environment. term effect on environmenta long term irreversible the I effect. environmental environmental environment impairment harm on but not of ecosystem ecosystem affecting function. functions. ecosystem function.

 Compliance Minor breach of Breach of policy Compliance and Compliance and Compliance and

 polity requiring a requiring minimal or legislation or legislation or legislation

 minor response. damage control. breach requiring breach involving breach involving

 investigation external regulatory

 and/ or investigation investigation

 mediation. or third party and third party

-inculation. actions resulting actions resulting
+The did it is actions resulting actions resulting

 in tangible loss in tangible loss,

 or reputation imprisonment,

 damage. fines, and

 reputation

 damage.

 2 How likely is it to be that bad?

-How severely could it hurt or how ill could it make someone? ++ very likely could happen any time + likely could happen sometime - unlikely could happen, but very rarely very unlikely could happen, but probably never will
+1 How severely could it hurt or how ill could it make someone? very likely could happen any time + likely could happen sometime unlikely could happen, but very rarely very unlikely could happen, but probably never will

-kill or cause permanent 1 1 2 3
+kill or cause permanent disability or ill health 1 1 2 3

-disability or ill health Extreme Extreme High Medium
+Extreme Extreme High Medium

-long term illness or serious 1 2 3 4
+!!! long term illness or serious injury 1 2 3 4

-injury Extreme High {High} Medium
+Extreme High High Medium

-medical attention and 2 3 4 5
+!! medical attention and several days off work 2 3 4 5

-several days off work High High Medium Low
+High High Medium Low

 ! first aid needed 3 Medium 4 Medium 5 Low 6